 \section{Discussion and Conclusion}

-In this work, we introduce a problem formulation for ISLR in the form of dictionary retrieval, provide the largest ISLR dataset to date through a crowdsourcing initiative, and release metrics and baselines showing that our new dataset significantly advances the state-of-the-art for ISLR in ASL.
+In this work, we introduce a problem formulation for ISLR in the form of dictionary retrieval, provide the largest crowdsourced ISLR dataset to date, and release metrics and baselines showing that our new dataset significantly advances the state-of-the-art for ISLR in ASL.

-Our dictionary retrieval formulation is intended to limit misconceptions surrounding sign language.
-ISLR is a more computationally tractable problem than continuous sign language recognition and significantly more feasible than sign language translation, and has more immediate applications that can benefit Deaf people.
-Continuous sign recognition requires a system to handle co-articulation, fingerspelling, facial expressions, depictions, and classifiers constructions.
-Translation requires not only accurate continuous sign recognition, but the ability to move from the syntax and grammar of ASL to English and vice versa.
-A researcher without this domain expertise may assume that tokenizing a video into a sequence of signs and applying ISLR to these tokens is sufficient for translation.
-Underestimating the complexity of these aspects of sign language and translation has historically led to objections from Deaf communities \cite{ethics,kusters2017innovations, goodenough, gloves}.
-The dataset presented here will enable technologies like dictionary search, that are focused on reliably classifying signs and do not require considering syntax or even optimal English translation.
-We discourage researchers from attempting to use this dataset alone (e.g., without also learning from continuous datasets) for more complex applications.
+We caution dataset users against using ASL Citizen to solve sign language translation.
+Unlike ISLR, continuous sign recognition requires a system to handle co-articulation, fingerspelling, facial expressions, depictions, and classifiers constructions.
+Translation requires not only continuous sign recognition, but also the ability to move between ASL and English grammar.
+Researchers without domain expertise may assume that tokenizing a video into a sequence of signs and applying ISLR to these tokens is sufficient for translation.
+Underestimating sign language complexity in translation work has led to objections from Deaf communities \cite{ethics,kusters2017innovations, goodenough, gloves}.
+The dataset presented here enables technologies like dictionary search, that are focused on classifying signs and do not require considering syntax or even optimal English translation.
+We discourage researchers from using this dataset alone (e.g., without also learning from continuous datasets) for more complex applications.